-- The first line of defense are the small pawns and are placed on the second row from your side.
+- The first line of defense is the small pawns that are placed on the second row from your side.

-- Then, rooks are placed on the corner which you’ll be able to remember.
-Personally, I think that the design of the rook is such that, after doing chess board setup two three times, you’ll automatically realize the position of the rooks is at the corner squares so there’s no such confusion regarding the rooks.
+- Then, rooks are placed in the corner which you’ll be able to remember.
+Personally, I think that the design of the rook is such that, after doing chess board setup two-three times, you’ll automatically realize the position of the rooks is at the corner squares so there’s no such confusion regarding the rooks.

 - Now, looking at the chessboard you’ll be able to see the two center squares of the first row.
 These two squares are for the king and the queen.

-- Now without any thought you can recite to recall the queen’s position by saying “White queen on white square and black queen on the black square.”
+- Now without any thought, you can recite to recall the queen’s position by saying “White queen on a white square and black queen on the black square.”

 - Chess bishops are placed just by the side of the queen and king.